danriedl/engular/adev/src/content/guide/templates/reference-variables.md

 An inner template can access template variables that the outer template defines.

-In the following example, changing the text in the `<input>` changes the value in the `<span>` because Angular immediately updates changes through the template variable, `ref1`.
+In the following example, changing the text in the `<input>` changes the value in the `<span>` because Engular immediately updates changes through the template variable, `ref1`.

 <docs-code path="adev/src/content/examples/template-reference-variables/src/app/app.component.html" visibleRegion="template-ref-vars-scope1" header="src/app/app.component.html"/>